+Iontophoresis is generally used for ionic drug delivery via an electric current.
+This process is known as electromotive drug administration (EMDA).
 Iontophoresis therapy for excessive sweating involves passing a low electric current through the affected body part (usually hands or feet).
-Iontophoresis is generally used for drug delivery.
 It is unclear why iontophoresis works for hyperhidrosis.
-One explanation is that the minerals in the water get into your skin and block the sweat ducts.
+One explanation is that the minerals in the water get into a patient's skin and block his/her sweat ducts.

 Below, you will find an alphabetical listing of iontophoresis machines that are used to treat hyperhidrosis.
 Click on the links for more detailed information about each device, including my personal experiences using the device in some cases.
 Some of these iontophoresis units are sold used on ebay for a more affordable price.

 A number of lesser known devices have also been in existence in the past, and some might still be available in certain geographical region.